dytruong/Upgrade-Windows10/README.txt

 - Change the hostname to your computername in the function upgradewindows
   + $hostname = yourcomputername or IP address (ex: comp1234)

-3. If you want to change the ISO file, please copy your file ISO you want, to the source folder and replace with the same name. (windows10.iso)
+3. Because of upload limit, I cannot upload file ISO windows into the folder source\.
+Thus, please download and copy-paste file ISO windows you want into the path directory here source\windows10.iso.

 4. Run file RunasAdministrator.bat to upgrade.

+5. After everything goes smoothly.
+Run "checkupdate" function to check the new version.

 *Note:
  - "Powershell is not recognized as an internal or external command operable ..".
 Please add %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\ to the Path enviroment.
  - Windows will upgrade to the higher or equal versio 1809
  - File ISO in source is the windows 10 version 1909.
-5. After everything goes smoothly.
-Run "checkupdate" function to check the new version.

 ---------------------------------------------------------------------------------------
-Please contact me: tranduytruong0311@gmail.com if you have any issues related.
+Please contact me: duytruongtran1997@gmail.com if you have any issues related.